 Our kitchen is inspected on a regular basis throughout the summer.
 Because these inspections are unannounced, the kitchen staff is expected to be diligent in their cleaning and personal hygiene.

 If you are a camper with food concerns, the most important first step you can take to prepare for your week at camp is to clearly indicate those food concerns when you register online.
 This way, we can work with you to make sure your concerns are met while you are at camp.
 If you happen to have food allergies that are diagnosed or develop after you have registered, you should notify your stake leader.
 She will then contact the Women’s Committee member over the Oakcrest kitchen and inform her of these changes.
 If a severe food concern is indicated on your online registration form, you will be contacted by a member of the Women’s Committee a few weeks prior to your scheduled week at camp in order to discuss your concern.

 Here are some things you can do to prepare for that contact:

 - Find the menu for the week you will be attending camp on the Nutrislice App or Online Camp Menus.
 (Menus are published two weeks in advance.)

 - Go through the menu thoroughly with your parent/guardian, noting any food concerns you may have.

 - Read through the standard accommodations outlined below that are provided by the kitchen staff at Oakcrest to accommodate your specific food concern.

 - Decide what additional measures, if any, you feel you may need and prepare to discuss your plan with the member of the Women’s Committee member when she contacts you.
-This information will be relayed to the Head Cook who will help to implement your food plan during your week at camp.
+This information will be relayed to the Kitchen Director who will help to implement your food plan during your week at camp.